Skycoder42/QtIFW-Advanced-Setup/README.md

 Check their [GitHub - Usage for App Developers](https://github.com/Cutehacks/qpm/blob/master/README.md#usage-for-app-developers) to learn more about qpm.

+### Requirements
+A pyhton script is used to generate the installer from the input.
+Thus, you need to have **Python 3** installed!

 ## Usage
 Check the example application for a full demonstration.
 The idea is: You specify files and directories via your pro-file and run `make installer` to create the installer.